timgraham2020/content/README.md

-# Contributing to the content of MDN Web Docs
+# Contributing to the content of MDN Web Docs T

 :tada: First of all, thanks for taking the time to contribute to [MDN Web Docs](https://developer.mozilla.org)! :tada: